 These kicks were among the lightest in our pack, adding just 18 ounces to your feet if they fit into 11s.
 They're lighter than even the PureFlow 6s, but the field of lightweight racing flats demands impossibly light shoes, which is what to find with the three pairs that come in lighter: Kinvara 8s at 17.6 ounces, On Clouds at 17.3 ounces, and Minimus 10v1s in size 11.5 at 17.2 ounces.
 The best performer out of that group is the On Cloud, which should be at the top of the list in considering alternatives, though the Minimus arguably offer a more natural barefoot experience.

-It's no surprise that these stripped-down racers do not have the durability of Sherman tanks like the New Balance 1540v2.
+It's no surprise that these stripped-down racers do not have the durability of Sherman tanks.
 That tends to be the deal with lightweight racing flats.
 They sacrifice longevity for speed.
 Their mesh upper is vulnerable to tear and there were user complaints of the sole coming unglued, but we didn't experience any serious degradation or failure.
 Fittingly enough, the minimalist Minimus rate very well on durability, with their tough upper and hard outsole, sitting in the same tier as the tough stability shoes.
 We think this will be a good stand-in for those looking for a durable shoe that simulates the barefoot experience.

 A well-padded collar and smooth sockliner slide into a single layer knit mesh upper makes for a close, natural fit that puts these up among the more comfortable rides.
-They had a similar feel to and had the same ranking as some of our top picks, like the On Cloud and HOKA Arahi, but they were behind a few other much more comfortable shoes.
-Most notably, their cousin, the Best Buy winning Pegasus 34, whose collar had fuller padding with a moderately thick tongue that did not chafe.
-The other category topper is the Editor's Choice PureFlow 6, whose naturally-fitting, plushly padded upper had to occupy the top tier.
+They had a similar feel to and had the same ranking as some of our top picks, like the On Cloud, but they were behind a few other much more comfortable shoes.
+Most notably, their cousin the Pegasus 35, whose collar had fuller padding with a moderately thick tongue that did not chafe.

 The mesh upper afforded these a fair degree of breathability - better than would be expected from the average shoe.
 But it makes a tradeoff between its comfort and its breathability.
 The previously discussed sockliner and padding that create such a natural, welcoming upper also hold in heat and moisture.
 The other trainers that top our list in breathability are also lightweight racing flats: On Cloud, Minimus 10v1, and PureFlow 6, all of whom are ranked the same, have very thin mesh uppers, and/or other ventilation schemes.
 We suggest the Minimus for the runner looking to get a more natural barefoot experience, but the PureFlow should be the choice for those looking at a more traditional running shoe.